kajananchinniah/Gameboy-Emulator/README.md

 - Super Mario Land
 - Legend of Zelda Link's Awakening
 - Super Mario Land 2
+- Pokemon Red (basically just the beginning of the game)

 **Note** There are some graphical issues since some tiles are being incorrectly read (this can be seen in Link's Awakening).
 Super Mario Land's top also sometimes flashes.
+Pokemon Red has also shown some graphical glitches.
 This is likely due to incorrect PPU rendering (I don't fully pass dmg-acid2 yet).
 I also haven't tested games until the end so there may be errors that show up later on.

 ## Screenshots